adeelahmadk/dotfiles/README.md

 #### Weather API

-The configurations that display current weather and forecast, HTTP GET request variables are read from `conky/.env` file.
+The configurations that display current weather and forecast depend on some shell variables exported from `conky/.env` file by the respective startup script (like `starwarp-start.sh`).
+These variables are used by the HTTP GET request to the weather API.
 In order to use this feature, [register](https://home.openweathermap.org/users/sign_up) a free account with [OpenWeatherMap](https://openweathermap.org) and get an API key.
 Now, write a `.env` file in conky root directory `$HOME/.config/conky`.
 An example `.env` looks like

 ```sh
 #!/usr/bin/env sh